 Beaujolais – 2011, 53-1/2″ x 35-1/2″ on metal

-Both Jerry and I still go into galleries to look for new and interesting.
-In our travels, we have seen A.D,’s techniques imitated.
+Jerry and I still go into galleries to look for something new and interesting.
+In our travels, we have seen A.D’s techniques imitated.
 But nothing has ever held our attention the way his work does.
-When compared to A.D.’s, other’s works seem to be flat and lifeless.
-When I look at any of A.D.’s work, I see strong powerful women, proud of whom they are.
+Compared to A.D.’s, others’ works seem flat and lifeless.
+When I look at any of A.D.’s work, I see strong, powerful women, proud of who they are.
 I think that A.D. somehow has the talent and ability to capture the spirit of strong women.
 All of us can see the respect and high esteem he holds for us.
 We are proud to know him as a friend and to be collectors of his incredible work.